 Security Manager

 Security manager handles issues related to security, for instance exchanging certificates, encrypting and decrypting of messages.
-For this purpose, The GTFC’s layered architecture usesuses third party security components: Java CoG Kit and Java WS Security middleware as shown in Figure 4-3.
-The former is used to provide functionalities forfor MyProxy [108] security credentials.
-SinceuiycredentialsSince short-term connections are the general characteristics of connections between peers, using MyProxy not only is a ideal solution by delegating short-term credentials and providing a set of flexible authentications and authorization mechanisms, but also enables us to integrate the GTFC with many other systems, for it is used in many large grid data projects such as the Enabling Grids for E-science (EGEE), FusionGrid, the Large Hadron Collider (LHC) Computing Grid, Open Science Grid, and TeraGrid, just to name a few.
+For this purpose, The GTFC’s layered architecture is implemented by using the Java Authentication and Authorization Service (JAAS) and the Java Secure Socket Extension (JSSE); however, other third party security components such as Java CoG Kit and Java WS Security middleware can be integrated as shown in Figure 4-3.
+The JAAS is used to provide functionalities to25 certificates, public and private keys, and secret keys.
+The JSSE is utilized when the data exchange over TLS encrypted TCP channels is required.
+We employ the JAAS and JSSE in the security module of GTF peer because of simplicity, portability, and providing a set of flexible authentications and authorization mechanisms (Refer Chapter 7 for further details about GTF peer security).

-The latter, as its name denotes, is used between and the Management modules and WS-Tracker service (Refer to Chapter 6) and ensures the secure conversation between them.
-(Refer Chapter 7 for further details about MyProxy and Java WS SecurityWSS).

-Security Manager communicates with other peers through security channel whichwhich is independent of data channel, dedicated to exchange of security information such as certificates and proxyproxy certificates, and encrypted.
+Security Manager communicates with other peers through security channel that is independent of data channel, dedicated to exchange of security information such as certificates and secret keys, and encrypted.
 To authenticate incoming connections and their rights, the security manager checks provided info by them against the ACL Registration Table (ACLRETAB).
 Content hash code, IP, port and UGTID are pieces of information for identity verification process and the important fields of the (ACLRETAB).
 They are inserted into the ACLRETAB after the parsing process of the ACL messages received in share content request message or ACL message.
 Following a successful authentication and authorization process, it provides a session key that needs to be delivered to data part to prove itself authenticated to incoming connection.

 Task Generation and Exchange